SUBMIT A QUESTION

 What has the federal government done to help?

-I heard people will be getting checks from the government.
+I heard people will be getting another round of checks from the government.
 Is this true?
 How does it work?

 This is true.
-The public health and economic consequences of COVID-19 are significant and in the CARES Act signed into law on March 27, the government allocated money for direct checks to the working American people.
+The public health and economic consequences of COVID-19 are significant and in the $900 billion COVID-19 Relief Package signed into law on December 27, 2020, the government allocated money for another round of direct checks to the working American people.
 These rebates help Americans afford what they need during this public health crisis, as many are experiencing a significant cash crunch.
 The Internal Revenue Service (IRS) will work to deliver rebates quickly in the form of advance payments.
-For people who filed a federal income tax return in 2018 or 2019, payment processing will be based on payment or address information already on file with the IRS.
-Electronic distributions will be automatic to an account the payee authorized January 1, 2018 or later.

 I know there are so many questions on how these payments will work.
 For more info and Q&As, click here.